-He felt that being less human meant responding to the world around you in a rigid, unthinking, predetermined way, much like a robot would.
+He felt that being less human meant responding to the world around you in a rigid, unthinking, predetermined way, as a robot might.
 Becoming more human meant reacting to it in a relaxed, open and spontaneous way.

-He broke the process of becoming more human down into seven different stages.
+He broke becoming more human down into seven different stages.
 Here’s a brief summary of those descriptions – which type are you?

 Did you spot yourself somewhere on this scale?

 So, as interesting as this is to apply to your own personality, we found it even more fascinating to apply it to companies.